Tourism & Regional Affairs Executive, Air New Zealand

 “Give it a try and make a difference!
 The tourism industry is about so much more than just travel and when you get your foot in the door, you won’t regret it.
 There are so many opportunities and so many different roles, and the people are very supportive and willing to help you grow.”

-The passion and people she gets to work with every day are what she enjoys most about her career.
+The people are what she loves most about her work, Kuini says.

 Creating great graduates

 Completing a tourism degree at AUT prepared her well for her career now, says Kuini who graduated in 2013 and received the award for the top Pacific student.